-“Not all commercial fishing is the same,” Kincl said.
+“Not all commercial fishing is the same,” Laurel says.
 “You have different equipment, different processes.”

-Kincl said researchers are hoping to build from this research and explore other fishing-related injuries and prevention strategies.
-The Dungeness crab industry is one area that may be explored and another is land-based fish-processing, she said.
+Laurel said researchers are hoping to build from this research and explore other fishing-related injuries and prevention strategies.
+The Dungeness crab industry is one area that may be explored and another is land-based fish-processing, she says.

 Additional authors of the study were Viktor E. Bovbjerg and Adam J. Branscum, associate professors in the College of Public Health and Human Sciences at OSU and Jennifer M. Lincoln of NIOSH.
 The research was supported by OSU and NIOSH.